 The brown trout (Salmo trutta) is native to Europe and neighboring areas.
 They were introduced to Americas, including the Sierra, in the late 19th century.

-Brown trout were once more widely stocked in the eastern Sierra then they are now.
-Those stocked today are generally infertile triploids.
-Wild brown trout can still be found many of our fisheries.
-We encouraged fishers to release brown trout unharmed to preserve their population.
+Brown trout were once more widely stocked in the eastern Sierra than they are now.
+Those stocked today are typically infertile.
+Wild brown trout can still be found in many of our fisheries.
+We encouraged fishers to release brown trout unharmed to preserve their populations.

 The California state record brown trout was caught in Upper Twin Lake at 26 1/2 pounds!